mthl/guix-artwork/website/drafts/home.md

 to home directories.
 With Guix System, users and administrators provide a configuration file that defines the operating system configuration;
-with Guix Home, users provide a configuration file that defines the configuration of their work environment in their home directory.
+with Guix Home, users provide a configuration file that defines the configuration of their work environment in their home directory—their _home environment_.
 That configuration is meant to *stand alone*, to describe all the relevant aspects of your work environment.
-But what exactly goes in a _home environment_?
+But what exactly goes in a home environment?

 # “Dot files” don’t live in a vacuum